 - The Imprint aims to publish papers across as wide a range of topics as possible.
 To that end, papers on the same subject as recently published papers may be held to a somewhat higher standard.

-- Although there is no page limit on submissions, the Editors value economy of expression and do not plan to publish book-length works.
+- Although there is no strict page limit on submissions, the Editors value economy of expression and do not plan to publish book-length works.
 Our primary costs are copy editing and typesetting, so long articles impose budgetary constraints on us just like on any other journal.
 Our publishing costs are currently around $50 per 1000 words (and much higher for PDF submissions), and we don't have the budget to print massive papers.
 (Whether words are in the body of the article, the footnotes, or the references makes no difference.)
 The length of the article should be proportionate to the contribution it makes, especially if it is over 10000 words.
 If it is substantially over 10000 words, especially if it gets to around 15000 words, it is very unlikely that it will be accepted as appropriate for a journal.
 (Though we do suggest that authors get in touch with Michigan Publishing or some other publisher about publishing these works as open access books.)
 In general, if an article is too long for other journals, it is too long for Imprint.